Kamianets-Podilskyi: Before World War II

 About the middle of the 18th century, Kamianets-Podilskyi became celebrated as the center of the furious conflict then raging between the Talmudic Jews and the Frankists.
 The city was the residence of Bishop Dembowski, who sided with the Frankists and ordered the public burning of the Talmud, a sentence which was carried into effect in the public streets in 1757.

 Kamianets-Podilskyi was also the residence of the wealthy Joseph Yozel Günzburg.
 During the latter half of the 19th century, many Jews from Kamianets-Podilskyi emigrated to the United States, especially to New York City, where they organized a number of societies.

+On 1 July 1910, more than 48 percent of the city's residents were Jews.
+The city was located in the settlement zone that the Russian Empire had set aside for Jews.

+The Holocaust in Kamianets-Podilskyi

 One of the first and largest Holocaust massacres carried out in the opening stages of war between Nazi Germany and the Soviet Union, took place in Kamianets-Podilskyi on 27–28 August 1941.
 The killings were conducted by the Police Battalion 320 of the Order Police along with Friedrich Jeckeln's Einsatzgruppen, the Hungarian soldiers, and the Ukrainian Auxiliary Police.
 According to Nazi German reports, in two days a total of 23,600 Jews from the Kamianets-Podilskyi Ghetto were murdered, including 16,000 expellees from Hungary.
 As the historians of the Holocaust point out, the massacre constituted a prelude to the Final Solution conceived by the Nazis at Wannsee several months later.
 Eyewitnesses reported that the perpetrators made no effort to hide their deeds from the local population.

+Geography

+Location and cityscape

+Kamianets-Podilskyi is located in the southern portion of the Khmelnytskyi Oblast, in the western Ukrainian region of Podolia.
+The area where the city is located is part of the Podolian Upland which is notable for its elevated places known as Tovtry (see Podilski Tovtry National Nature Park) and creating a canyon-like relief feature.

+The city stands upon the Smotrych River, 18 kilometers from its confluence with the Dniester.
+The total area of the city comprises 27.84 km2.
+Among other notable neighboring cities, Kamianets-Podilskyi is located about 101 km from the oblast's administrative center, Khmelnytskyi and across Dniester in southwestern direction 88 km from Chernivtsi, the administrative center of the neighboring Chernivtsi Oblast.

+Kamianets-Podilskyi consists of several parts: the Old Town, located on a rock plateau in the loop of Smotrych river and separated from the castle area with a deep canyon; the new part ("New Plan"), built according to a regular project; and former suburbs such as Ruski Filvarky and Polski Filvarky.

+Climate

+Kamianets-Podilskyi is located within a humid continental climate with warm summers.